Freetz-NG/speed-to-fritz/trunk/co/henrynestler/README.txt

 This Version is adjusted for the use with speed-to-fritz and freetz.
 Login as normal user first.
 Use ./download_speed-to-fritz.sh to start the latest speed-to-fritz version.
-Use ./freetz.sh to start the stable freetz version.
+Use ./freetz.sh to start freetz.

 ATTENTION!
 Make sure that you already have a physical LAN connection up running with a link to the router,